jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 but strangers who visit with their icy, unwelcomed hugs.

 “Tell me again how we are related.
 I just can’t place you.”
-“Are you from Allens Creek too?
+“Are you from Allen's Creek too?
 Could we be cousins?”
 “There’s no way you could be a Doss.
 You can’t be related

 to my first husband.
 He was such a good man,